dgaydukov/cert-aws/files/sa.md

 ###### Region, AZ, Edge Location
 There are different geographic regions across the globe where aws data centers are located.
 One region is divided between several AZ (availability zone).
+Each regions is completely independent and connected through Internet (no private cables between regions).
-Each regions is completely independent.
-Each AZ is isolated within a regions, but connected through low-latency links.
+Each AZ is isolated within a regions, but connected through low-latency links (not through public Internet).
 AZ is regions + az identifier like `us-east-1a`.
 AZ consists of one or more discrete data centers.
 LZ (local zone) - extension of region closer to your users.
 Edge location - A site that CloudFront uses to cache copies of your content for faster delivery to users at any location